 According to the participants, the stars are inconsistently applied.
 They based this observation on entries for classes or activities in which they had participated.
 According to the students, sometimes the competency with the largest number of stars was not the most-emphasized or developed competency in the actual course.
-On entries that list a large number of competencies, they are not always listed in order by the number of stars, which is highly confusing (see Introduction to Outdoor Adventure (KNES 1231); 4).
+On entries that list a large number of competencies, they are not always listed in order by the number of stars, which is highly confusing (see Introduction to Outdoor Adventure (KNES 1231); or Knowledge and Reality (PHIL 3410); 4) (see Figure 5 for an illustration).
 Once a participant noticed the inconsistency in the application of the stars, they stopped looking at them (as with the search feature).
 One sophomore said the stars were "not helpful" (5).

-Apply the stars to activities and classes more consistently or list them in order with the highest number of stars first and the lowest number of stars last.
+Apply the stars to activities and classes more consistently or list them in order with the highest number of stars first and the lowest number of stars last (see Figure 5).
 Those applying the stars need more training.
 Establish a review process.